theluckylucas/bone-healing/README.md

 ## Visual Comparison of early observations' prediction

 The following image visualises the axial center slice of the segmentations for each of the 8 rats (rows) and timepoints (colums) for the setting of t=1 (two observations, predicting the following five) from the LOOCV.
-It demonstrates the fact that the inflammation process peaks up to day 3 before it recedes, leading to a false prediction when linearly extrapolating only from the first two observations.
+It demonstrates the fact that the inflammation process peaks up to day 3 before it recedes, leading to a false progression when linearly extrapolating only from these first two observations:

 ![Comparison of SDM extrapolation with the ground truth and the RNN predictions](https://github.com/theluckylucas/bone-healing/blob/main/comparison.png?raw=true)

 ## Setup

-The source code has been run on Python 3.6 with the pip environment of https://github.com/theluckylucas/bone-healing/blob/main/requirements.txt and a closed dataset from [MHH Institute for Laboratory Animal Science](https://www.mhh.de/tierlabor).
+The source code has been run on Python 3.6 with the pip environment of [requirements.txt](https://github.com/theluckylucas/bone-healing/blob/main/requirements.txt) and a closed dataset from [MHH Institute for Laboratory Animal Science](https://www.mhh.de/tierlabor).

 ## Config used for RNN-full